 These modules are represented by a set of hybris extensions.
 Some extensions are common and mandatory for any solution.

 The screenshot above demonstrates the search form for the ticket booking module.
-The similar form is used for accommodation booking.
-These are starting pages for the search and checkout processes which are specific for each module.
-There are other (minor) starting pages as well.
+A similar form is used for accommodation booking.
+These are the starting pages for the search and checkout processes, which are specific to each module.
+There are other minor starting pages as well.

 Implemented processes